crate/sqlalchemy-cratedb/docs/advanced-querying.rst

 In SQLAlchemy, the ``insert().from_select()`` function returns a new ``Insert`` construct, which represents an ``INSERT...FROM SELECT`` statement.
-This functionality is supported by the CrateDB client library.
+This functionality is supported by the SQLAlchemy CrateDB dialect.
 Here is an example that uses ``insert().from_select()``.

 First, let's define and create the tables: